-- Work activities for 2024 will continue functions required to develop and manage the MPO's work program and budget as well as staff oversight and development.
+- Work activities for 2025 will continue functions required to develop and manage the MPO's work program and budget as well as staff oversight and development.
 This includes office and staff management, staff meetings and trainings, tracking time spent on work elements, quarterly reporting, accounting and invoicing, contracts with consultants, and computer software/hardware support.
 It also includes ensuring compliance with federal planning, Title VI, and other rules.
-The current MPO Title VI Program/Language Assistance Plan was adopted in 2020.
-Staff will continue to implement and monitor compliance with the plan, and will complete an update to the plan towards the end of 2023.
-The MPO's identified EJ Priority Areas will be updated using 2020 Census data; this effort is in conjunction with the City of Madison Data Team, and will ensure that MPO and City of Madison EJ analyses use a consistent set of data county-wide.
-New for 2024 will be conducting a strategic planning exercise for the MPO.
-Given the transition to new staff, including the Transportation Manager, and brand new Marketing & Outreach Specialist positon, it will be a good time for reviewing the agency mission, long-term goals, strategies and projects. - Staffing support will continue to be provided to the MPO policy board and technical committees, and other committees such as Dane County Specialized Transportation Commission.
+The current MPO Title VI Program/Language Assistance Plan was adopted in 2023.
+Staff will continue to implement and monitor compliance with the plan.
+The MPO's identified EJ Priority Areas will be updated in conjunction with the City of Madison Data Team and will ensure that MPO and City of Madison EJ analyses use a consistent set of data county-wide.
+A strategic planning exercise was held this past summer that encouraged staff to review the agency mission, long-term goals, strategies and projects.
+Strategic planning work will continue into 2025. - Staffing support will continue to be provided to the MPO policy board and technical committees, and other committees such as Dane County Specialized Transportation Commission.
 This includes overseeing the annual MPO policy board appointment process, updating the technical committee roster as staff changes, and providing orientation for new board and technical committee members. - Continue participation in MPO Directors meetings to discuss planning, policy, finance, and technical issues and concerns associated with implementation of federal transportation legislation, including performance management process requirements, TIP process, financial planning, travel modeling, and other issues.
-Staff will also continue annual Work Program and mid-year review meetings with WisDOT and US DOT. - Continue to participate in Association of Metropolitan Planning Organizations (AMPO) meetings, work groups, committees, and conferences to learn about best practices from other MPOs.
+Staff will also continue annual Work Program and mid-year review meetings with WisDOT and US DOT. - Continue to participate in Association of Metropolitan Planning Organizations (AMPO) meetings, work groups, committees, and conferences to learn about best practices from other MPOs. - Continue to participate in other transportation research and leadership roles, including those of the Transportation Research Board (TRB), the University of Texas at Arlington's Center for Transportation Equity, Decisions and Dollars (CTEDD) (of which the University of Wisconsin - Madison is a consortium member), and other organizations.